RangerOro/EarthCube-Website/docs/index.md

   Type `/map` to access our [interactive web map](/docs/map), which shows towns, nations, and your current position in the Earth.

 - **Travel to a location**
   Use `/warp [continent]` to teleport to a continent your choice.
 For example, `/warp Europe` will teleport you to Europe.
-  You could also run `/earth` to teleport in a random location in the Earth.

 - **Join a town or create your own**
   You can join an existing town (use `/t list` to see a list) or create your own with `/town create [name]` (costs 128 gold).